 Export Controls and Sanctions

-IRAN AND SYRIA SANCTIONS
+IRAN SANCTIONS (update)

-TNT Number One Business Principle is to comply with all laws, rules and regulations and trade regulations imposed by United Nations, European Union, United States, Australia and other regulatory bodies.
+TNT Number One Business Principle is to comply with all laws, rules and regulations and trade regulations imposed by United Nations, European Union, United States, Canada, Australia and other regulatory bodies.

 When shipping commodities, information and/or technology which are not allowed to be freely exported, an appropriate license is required.